semaraugusto/RollupNC_tutorial/README.md

 ## 4_comparator

-This question doesn't need any coding.
+**This part doesn't need any coding**.
 This question is just to show a possible problem that if statements may cause in circom.

 Because circom compiles into arithmetic circuits, circuit whose behaviour depends on the value of an input can have unexpected behaviour.
 One example can be found in bad_force_equal_if_enabled.circom

 # References
 https://hackmd.io/@n2eVNsYdRe6KIM4PhI_2AQ/SJJ8QdxuB